 and the receiving party imposes an obligation on such recipients to maintain the confidentiality of such Confidential Information in a manner consistent with this Agreement.

-17.1.
-The Customer acknowledges and agrees that data entered into the Deliverables may be processed by Speeki’s network of third-party business parties that provide a variety of services including:
+18.1.
+The Customer acknowledges and agrees that Customer Content and any other data entered into the Deliverables may be processed by Speeki’s network of third-party business parties that provide a variety of services including: